red5pro/red5pro-installer/README.md

 ### BASIC MODE

-The basic mode provides all the options, commonly required to setup a new red5pro installation and other operatison such as starting / stopping red5.
-Thew basic menu option allows you to:
+The basic mode provides all the options, commonly required to setup a new red5pro installation and other operations such as starting / stopping red5.
+The basic menu option allows you to:

 ![Basic Mode](Linux/images/basic_mode.png?raw=true "Basic Mode")